rundeck/docs/docs/learning/howto/custom-script-plugin-hello-world.md

 echo "Hello world from $(hostname)!
 I am a $1.
 Don't tell anyone that the secret is \"$2\""
 ```

 It prints the hostname it's called on and the first and second parameters passed to it.
-We can wrap a script from any scripting language as long as the intepreter is already deployed on the remote nodes.
+We can wrap a script from any scripting language as long as the interpreter is already deployed on the remote nodes.

 ### Basic plugin structure